 I haven’t got a lot of knowledge about the Austrian beer history yet and I hope to get back to this topic better educated.
 But for now I’ll just share with you our beery adventures in Salzburg.

-It's fascinating to see that Germany has a very extensive beer culture with a whole set of customs, behaviours and rituals.
-For tourists maybe not always that okay, as waiters/waitresses…
+It’s fascinating to see that Germany has a very extensive beer culture with a whole set of customs, behaviours and rituals.
+For tourists it might be confusing, as waiters/waitresses will seem quite curtly a lot of the time, until you adhere to the customs or are in any other way found okay, then nothing is too much.

 As mentioned, before the two days in Obertrum I begun my trip a week earlier in München, beer capital of the world for sure!
 Famous for Oktoberfest, but a city that offers so much more.